Military and Veterans Studies

-MVS 2100 Veterans in America: 3 semester hours
+MVS 2100 Veterans in American Society: 3 semester hours

-Prerequisite: ENGL 1100, ENGL 1110 or HONORS 1100.
-With a focus on the American veteran experience, this survey course will explore basic concepts, ideas and research into veterans and veteran institutions.
-In a multidisciplinary manner, we will examine military culture, the unique status of veterans in our society, and veteran institutions.
-We will study the successes, challenges and obligations our society faces related to its veteran community.
+Same as SOC 2801.
+Prerequisite: ENGL 1100.
+This survey course will focus on the American veteran experience and explore basic concepts, ideas and research into veterans and veteran institutions.
+In a multidisciplinary manner, students will examine military culture, the unique status of veterans in our society, and veteran institutions.
+Students will also study the successes, challenges and obligations our society faces related to its veteran community.

 MVS 2130 Gender and the Military: 3 semester hours

 MVS 2200 Examining Cultural Experiences of Veterans: 3 semester hours

 Prerequisites: Consent of the instructor.
 This course is designed to explore the cultural experiences of veterans.
 Through discussion, reflection and writing, students will examine the service experience in another culture and then relate those limited interactions within the context of the culture as a whole.
 For non-western cultural experiences, this course meets UMSL Cultural Diversity [CD] requirement.